Klipper3d/klipper/docs/Features.md

   gradually accelerate from standstill to cruising speed and then decelerate back to a standstill.

-* "Lookahead" support.
+* "Look-ahead" support.
 The incoming stream of G-Code movement commands are queued and analyzed - the acceleration between movements in a similar direction will be optimized to reduce print stalls and improve overall print time.

 * Support for cartesian, delta, and corexy style printers.